Khushi260/GERITCH-Key-to-Fine-Dining/README.md

-# GERITCH-Key-to-Fine-Dining
+# GERITCH-Key to Fine Dining
 Project Description

-The GERITCH-Key-to-Fine-Dining landing page is a visually stunning and interactive website built using React.js, designed to showcase the exquisite offerings of a restaurant by the same name.
+The GERITCH-Key to Fine Dining landing page is a visually stunning and interactive website built using React.js, designed to showcase the exquisite offerings of a restaurant by the same name.
 This landing page serves as a digital gateway to the world of fine dining, enticing visitors with an array of features and functionalities that capture the essence of the restaurant.
 <br>
 <br>
 <img src="https://github.com/Khushi260/GERITCH-Key-to-Fine-Dining/blob/main/Screenshot%202023-06-22%20202423.png">